BDU-NFT-Course/PlayLearnEarn/README.md

 _Learn:_ Participate in the NFT workshop and develop an NFT together with the other Level 1 Certificate holders.

-_Earn:_ Mint your own Level 2 Certificate and receive back your share from the NFT Workshop revenue.
+_Earn:_ Mint your own Level 2 Certificate and receive back a share from the NFT Workshop revenue.

 ## ToDo